Crown Holdings

-Crown Holdings, Inc., formerly Crown Cork & Seal Company, is an American company that makes metal beverage and food cans, metal aerosol containers, metal closures and specialty packing.
-Founded in 1892, it is headquartered in Yardley, Pennsylvania.
-As of their annual report for 2020, Crown employs 33,264 people at 192 plants in 39 countries.
-It claims to manufacture one out of every five beverage cans used in the world, and one out of every three food cans used in North America and Europe.
-The company is ranked No. 286 in the Fortune 500 list for 2022 and is number one in the packaging and container industry for the same list.
+Crown Holdings, Inc. is an American multinational packaging company headquartered in Tampa, Florida, that designs and manufactures rigid-metal packaging including aluminum beverage cans, metal food cans, aerosol cans, and specialty packaging.
+Founded in 1892, as the Crown Cork & Seal Company, the company is ranked No. 359 in the Fortune 500 list for 2025.
+As of 2024, Crown employs over 23,000 people at 189 plants in 39 countries.

 History

-William Painter, an Irish-born American, invented the crown cap for bottled carbonated beverages in 1891 and obtained patents 468,226 and 468,258 for it on February 2, 1892.
-He founded his own manufacturing business, the Crown Cork and Seal Company, in Baltimore and set out on a campaign to convince bottlers that his cap was the right one to use on their products.
+William Painter, a Quaker from Maryland, invented the crown cap for bottled carbonated beverages in 1891 and obtained patents on February 2, 1892.
+He founded his own manufacturing company, the Crown Cork and Seal Company, in Baltimore and sold bottlers that his cap was the right one in a croded field of contraptions.
 By 1898, he had created a foot-powered crowner device to sell to bottlers and retailers so that they could seal the bottles with his caps quickly and easily.
 This helped gain acceptance of his bottle caps.
 By 1906, Crown had opened manufacturing plants in Brazil, France, Germany, Japan, and the United Kingdom.

-In 1927, after a merger with New Process Cork Company, Crown Cork and Seal Company was established in New York City.
-Crown Cork International Corporation was established in the subsequent year to assist subsidiaries engaged in bottle crown and other cork business outside the United States.

 By the 1930s, Crown was selling half of the world's supply of bottle caps.
 Crown entered the tin can business in 1936 with the purchase of the Acme Can Company of Philadelphia, which led to the creation of the Crowntainer, a funnel-shaped beer can, the following year.

-To address market changes after World War I and Prohibition, Crown then focused heavily on soft drinks.
+To address market changes after World War I and Prohibition, Crown focused heavily on soft drinks.
 During World War II, Crown produced war products such as the Kork-N-Seal, the Pour-N-Seal, and the Merit Seal, as well as gas mask canisters.
-John Connelly took over the presidency of the company and moved the headquarters from Baltimore to Philadelphia in the late 1950s.
+In 1957, John Connelly took over the presidency which was facing insolvency and moved the headquarters from Baltimore to Philadelphia.
 In 2003, Crown restructured as a public holding company.
 In 2005 and 2006 Crown exited the plastics industry with the sale of its Global Plastic Closure and its cosmetics packaging businesses.

+In August 2023, it was announced Crown had acquired Helvetia Packaging - a beverage can manufacturing facility in Saarlouis, Germany.